When it comes to research chemicals, nothing rings bells like Etizolam.

 So why then, you might ask, would I want anything to do with Etizolam?

-I’ve had prescriptions for Xanax and Klonopin (both benzos which are similar in potency and effects to Etizolam), but to tell you the truth I really wasn’t a big fan.
+I don’t have any kind of anxiety disorder, but I’ve had prescriptions for Xanax and Klonopin (both benzos which are similar to Etizolam in terms of potency and effects), but to tell you the truth I really wasn’t a big fan.

 Sure, they eliminate anxiety and can be potentially useful during stressful situations, but they also turned me into a dysfunctional zombie.